Born in Northampton, Shoosmiths now has 13 offices, all in the UK, home to 195 partners and 1,521 lawyers and business support employees.

 The hot-desking has its critics, and opinion on the "free fruit throughout the week" is, surprisingly, divided.
 It "gets fingered and is more or less inedible by the end of the week", said one complainant (just wash it first, surely?).

-Here's a run through of comments received in the RollOnFriday Firm of the Year 2020 Survey:
+Here's a run through of comments received from people in the firm:

 "I've come through the ranks from trainee to partner in 9 years", said a lawyer at Shoosmiths.
 The firm "has been brilliant in supporting my career development", they said.